-In order to import an Excel file into PRJCTS it is important that the file is consistent and that data is prepared properly.
+In order to import an Excel file into PRJCTS it is important that the data is consistent and prepared properly.

 - Make sure that you only have one data type in each column – i.e. do not mix dates and text in the same column.

-- Be consistent in the use of punctuation as a decimal separator.
+- Be consistent with the use of punctuation as a decimal separator.

 - Start in A1 – make sure that there are no empty rows above or empty columns left of the dataset.